SharePoint Server 2013 Application Lifecycle Management

 SharePoint Server 2013 establishes a new paradigm for implementing applications.
 Because of this shift in application development with SharePoint technologies, developers and architects should have a thorough understanding of the new application development patterns, practices, and deployment models for SharePoint Server 2013.
 It’s important to note that while the application model for developing solutions with SharePoint has changed, many of the patterns used for solution development including choice of technologies, implementation techniques are in line with existing web application development technologies.

 The following resources outline the application types that can be constructed using SharePoint Server 2013 technologies and contain considerations for both on-premises and cloud applications.
-To understand hosting options for apps for SharePoint, see Choose patterns for developing and hosting your app for SharePoint.
+To understand hosting options for SharePoint Add-ins, see Choose patterns for developing and hosting your SharePoint Add-in.

 For more information about the new flexible development technologies for applications on SharePoint Server 2013, see SharePoint 2013 development overview.